Spatio-temporal modeling of urban extreme rainfall events at high resolution: Statistical estimation of model parameters

 \subsection{Selection of extreme episodes}

 Let $\delta>0$ denote a fixed temporal duration for extreme episodes.
-For each conditioning exceedance occurring at location $\s_0 \in \Sset$ and time $t_0 \in \Tset$, we define an extreme episode from the process $\X$ with a duration $\delta$ and starting at time $t_0$:
+For each conditioning exceedance occurring at location $\s_0 \in \Sset$ and time $t_0 \in \Tset$, we define an extreme episode from the process $\X$ starting at time $t_0$ with a duration $\delta$:

-Extreme episodes are selected following a procedure described by \cite{palacios2020generalized}, which ensures a weak dependence between episodes.
-First we identify all possible conditioning exceedances above a high threshold $u$, \textit{i.e.} all spatio-temporal locations $(\s_0,t_0) \in \Sset \times \Tset$ such that $X_{\s_0,t_0} > u$.
+Extreme episodes are selected following a procedure described by \cite{palacios2020generalized}, which ensures weak dependence between episodes, \textit{i.e.}, we perform spatiotemporal declustering where each episode represents a cluster.
+First, we identify all possible conditioning exceedances above a high threshold $u$, \textit{i.e.} all spatio-temporal locations $(\s_0,t_0) \in \Sset \times \Tset$ such that $X_{\s_0,t_0} > u$.
 Then, these conditioning exceedances are ordered by time and processed in chronological order.
 An episode with conditioning location $(\s_0,t_0) \in \Sset \times \Tset$ is retained if for every already selected episode with conditioning location $(\s_0',t_0') \in \Sset \times \Tset$ we have

 where $d_{\min}>0$ is a minimum spatial separation and the temporal separation is given by the episode duration $\delta$.
 In other words, all potential episodes falling within the spatio-temporal neighborhood of an already selected episode are discarded from further consideration.
 The procedure stops when either a fixed maximum number of episodes is reached or no exceedance above $u$ remains.
 The resulting set of selected episodes is denoted by $\Eset$.